-1. The law allows for the corporations to dissolve automatically when the payment of the tax has three years in arrears.
+- The law allows for the corporations to dissolve automatically when the payment of the tax has three years in arrears

-2. If the corporation has any assets at that time, the government will put a mortgage these assets for the tax debt.
+- If the corporation has any assets at that time, the government will put a mortgage these assets for the tax debt

-3. If there is any payment pending, you will not be able to get a certification on that corporation from the National Register.
+- If there is any payment pending, you will not be able to get a certification on that corporation from the National Register

-• 5% will go to the Ministry of Justice and Peace to finance adequate administration and to help financing the Costarican jail system.
+• 5% will go to the Ministry of Justice and Peace to finance adequate administration and to help to finance the Costarican jail system.

 • 95% will be invested in citizen security programs to fight delinquency by the Ministry of Public Security.

-I am sure there are lots of people who have bought at one time a property in Costa Rica as an investment or some dream about living in Paradise and then all forgot about it.
+I am sure there are lots of people who have bought at one time a home for sale in Costa Rica as an investment.
+Others dream about living in Paradise and then all forgot about it.
 If the squatters have not taken it, the government will now do so.